JEFworks-Lab/veloviz/graphViz/README.md

 `myDist`: composite distance function based on Euclidean distance and cosine similarity.
 Can also compute using L1 distance and pearson correlation.  \
 `projectedNeighbors`: finds k nearest neighbors using `myDist` given observed and projected states, similarity threshold.
 Outputs array where columns are identified nearest neighbors for each cell (row).  \
 `graphViz`: creates graph based on projected neighbors identified by `projectedNeighbors` and finds fdg layout.
 Projects velocities onto fdg embedding.   \
-`consistency`: calculates cell consistency score given an embedding and velocity vectors.  \
+`consistency`: calculates cell consistency score given an embedding and velocity vectors.
+**projectedNeighbors_weightedCD.R**
+Same as above but with weighted distance added.
+**projectedNeighborsR.R**
+Same as above but no C++ implementation.

 \
 **graphVizC.cpp**
 `myDist`: c++ implementation of `myDist` in `projectedNeighbors.R` described above.
 `pwiseDists`: calculates distance between a cell and a matrix of other cells using `myDist`.
 Used by `projectedNeighbors` above.
 `pwiseCor`: calculates correlation between velocity vectors of cell and its nearest neighbors in the FDG embedding.
 Used by `consistency` above.
+**graphVizCD_weighted**
+same as above but with weighted distance added.
 \
 **graph_pancViz.Rmd**  \
 Visualization of graph based velocity embedding using pancreas data from scVelo.
 Looks at effects of changing parameters: k, simThresh, L1 vs L2 distance, cosine similarity vs correlation.\